izzahrahman03/CST435/README.md

 ### **7. How to Run the Programs**

-After upload the zip file, you are required to run these commands:
+You are required to run these commands:

 1. Sequential Execution
     ```bash